L000Pz/Othello-Reversi/README.md

 #### Starting the game

 It's simple you don't have to do anything but to chose your color and your friends color and then start clicking the board.
-There's a guide for each players' move so place your pieces when the board is full or one oof you can't put any other piece the game's done.
+There's a guide for each players' move, so place your pieces.
+When the board is full or one of you can't put any other piece the game's done.
 The player with more pieces on the board wins.

 [Back To The Top](#othello-reversi)